SAP-samples/ui5-typescript-tutorial/exercises/ex2/README.md

 * how it helps with automatic code completion, adding imports and "Quick Fixes", which both reduce the amount of required typing
 * how it types variables via type inference even when you do not provide type information
 * that you have to provide the namespace via JSDoc for classes you define
-* how linting makes you aware of possible issues beyond the regular type chacking
+* how linting makes you aware of possible issues beyond the regular type checking
 * how you can use and define your own custom types.

 Continue to - [Exercise 3 - React on User Input](../ex3/README.md)